Azure-Samples/copilot-nodejs-todo/docs/workshop.md

 ## Conclusion

 That's it, the end of the workshop.
-As advertised, we *did* pair program with Copilot, but let's be honest, sometimes we felt more as the assitant as Copilot did most of the hard work for use.
+As advertised, we *did* pair program with Copilot, but let's be honest, sometimes we felt more as the assitant as Copilot did most of the hard work for us.
 Like in any pair programming session, we still had to check what Copilot was doing, and guide it to the right direction.
 But overall, in a matter of minutes we were able to complete and deploy our application with minimal effort.

 We hope you enjoyed following along, learned something new and more importantly, that you'll be able to take this experience back to your projects.